Saturday, April 27, 2024

 THRILLING WONDER STORIES

 , 1938, October.
-The artist is unknown.
-Nobody does giant humans (and non-humans) like pulp magazines.
+Nobody does giant humans (and non-humans) like pulp magazines, although their cover art is not always credited, like here.
 I'm sure everyone who has ever been interested in this unique American medium has a favorite "Giant" cover.
-Mine's further down this list.
+Mine can be found further down this list.

 THRILLING WONDER STORIES, 1940, October.
 Cover art Earle Bergey.